jcubic/lily/README.md

 LILY stands for LILY Is Like Yargs

-In fact it's inspired by [yargs-parser](https://www.npmjs.com/package/yargs-parser/) used by Yargs to parse the options.
+In fact, it's inspired by [yargs-parser](https://www.npmjs.com/package/yargs-parser/) used by Yargs to parse the options.

 ## Installation